 Creative Arts Scholarship

 The Creative Arts Scholarship is for new (first-time freshmen or transfer students of any level) full-time, degree-seeking students from outside Tennessee who do not qualify for in-state tuition though another award -- such as the Border County Program or Academic Common Market.
 These programs are preferable for some students, as they do not have a time limit – the Creative Arts Scholarship entitles students to pay in-state tuition rates for eight semesters.
 Students from outside the United States are invited to apply as well, in consultation with International Student and Scholar Services at ETSU.

-Applicants must apply for admission to East Tennessee State University and demonstrate both performance skills and academic achievement that indicate a strong potential for success in Bluegrass, Old-Time, and Country Music Studies.
+Applicants must apply for admission to East Tennessee State University and demonstrate both performance skills and academic achievement that indicate a strong potential for success in Bluegrass, Old-Time, and Roots Music Studies.

 First-time freshmen should have a 21 ACT (990 SAT) or a 2.75 high school GPA, while transfer students should have a cumulative GPA of 2.5 or higher on 12 or more transferable credit hours.
 Exceptions will be considered.

 Scholarship awardees commit to:

-- Declare Bluegrass, Old-Time, and Country Music Studies as a major or minor course of study;
+- Declare Bluegrass, Old-Time, and Roots Music Studies as a major or minor course of study;

 - Enroll and achieve passing grades in at least 15 credit hours of coursework per semester (including at least one individual instruction class and one band class each semester);